moustafashahin122/AOA-Graduation-Project-2022-/README.md

 - `Networks`: creating objects for the networks we are testing the procedure on.

 # Usage
+you can run this code using any matlab version above "matlab 2007"
 ## first step

 to run the procedure first you need to create a network object of the network you want to optimize in the "Network.m" file